Dwight Howard's Success and Achievements in Timeline

 A closer look at the biggest achievements of Dwight Howard.
 Awards, milestones, and records that define success.

-In 2004, Dwight Howard was recognized as the best American high school basketball player and received the Naismith Prep Player of the Year Award, the Morgan Wootten High School Player of the Year Award, Gatorade National Player of the Year, and the McDonald's National High School Player of the Year honor.
+In 2004, Dwight Howard led his team to a 31–2 record and the state title, averaging 25 points, 18 rebounds, 8.1 blocks and 3.5 assists per game.
+He received the Naismith Prep Player of the Year Award, the Morgan Wootten High School Player of the Year Award, Gatorade National Player of the Year and the McDonald's National High School Player of the Year honor.
+He was also co-MVP of the McDonald's All-American Game that year.

 February 1, 2007: First NBA All-Star Selection

-On February 1, 2007, Dwight Howard received his first NBA All-Star selection as a reserve on the Eastern Conference squad.
+On February 1, 2007, Dwight Howard received his first NBA All-Star selection as a reserve on the Eastern Conference squad for the 2007 NBA All-Star Game.

-In December 2007, ESPN writer David Thorpe declared Dwight Howard the most dominant center in the NBA, recognizing his early career potential and impact on the league.
+In December 2007, ESPN writer David Thorpe declared Dwight Howard the most dominant center in the NBA, highlighting his early career promise.

 2007: NBA Rebounding Leader

-In 2007, Dwight Howard began a streak of leading the NBA in rebounding, showcasing his exceptional athleticism and dominance in the center position.
+In 2007, Dwight Howard began a streak of leading the NBA in rebounding.

-On February 16, 2008, Dwight Howard won the NBA Slam Dunk Contest, wearing a "Superman" cape for one of the dunks.
+On February 16, 2008, Dwight Howard won the NBA Slam Dunk Contest by receiving 78% of the fan's votes, he rejuvenated the contest with innovative dunks, including wearing a Superman cape.

-On June 23, 2008, Dwight Howard was named as one of the members of the 12-man squad representing the United States in the 2008 Olympic Games in Beijing.
+On June 23, 2008, Dwight Howard was named to the 12-man squad representing the United States in the 2008 Olympic Games in Beijing.

 November 2009: Jefferson Awards Finalist